Fabbrica di Cioccolato Cima Norma: Aftermath

 The factory and its workers repeatedly attracted the artistic interest of the art-historically renowned photographer Roberto Donetta (1865-1932), who came from the Blenio Valley and dealt with these people in several impressive series of portraits.
 In addition to their aesthetic value, the recordings also provide information about the social structure of the factory workforce.

 The return of many wealthy emigrants from Europe and overseas led to the construction of stately villas, mainly in Olivone and in the southern municipalities of the Blenio Valley (Semione, Ludiano and Malvaglia, today the municipality of Serravalle).
 In particular, they give the village of Semione, which is nestled in the rural-Alpine environment, a sophisticated urban appearance.
 The village was therefore included in the Inventory of Swiss Heritage Sites.
 The widespread use of French and English among the valley's older population was also a legacy of this period.
 Most of the descendants of the former farmers and small traders who became burgher through trade and industry have left the valley.
 Pagani's daughters in turn married, as author and niece Giò Waeckerlin Induni writes, "with one exception - wealthy men from old Ticino families: doctors, lawyers, politicians."

-The imposing third production building of Fabbrica di Cioccolato Cima Norma S.A., built with a claim to representation and aesthetics, was built after severe elemental damage to the two previous buildings occurred and has its own workers' apartments ("Pensione per Operaie").
+The imposing third production building of Fabbrica di Cioccolato CimaNorma S.A., built with a claim to representation and aesthetics, was built after severe elemental damage to the two previous buildings occurred and has its own workers' apartments ("Pensione per Operaie").
 It had a factory chapel and its own power plant fed by water power of the river Soia, and to this day dominates the townscape of the mountain village of Dangio-Torre, which has hardly grown since then.
 The building is a design by engineer Alfonso Zoppi (1879–1942) from 1917.
 At the same time, Zoppi was involved in the construction of the Biasca–Acquarossa railway, which he managed from 1910 to 1917.
 In the Torre cemetery, the mausoleum of Giuseppe Pagani can be visited, which has marble reliefs on the outside and an elaborate ceiling mosaic on the inside.
 It was built in 1930 according to plans by the architect Enea Tallone (1876-1937).
 Another architectural heritage is the Villa Pagani (also: Villa Lina) by the architect Giuseppe Martinoli from 1897, with a riding stable from 1904.
 The sons-in-law who were entrusted with the management after the death of Giuseppe Pagani also had their own villas built (Villa Antognini, Villa Ferrazzini).
 Numerous production rooms are now open to the public.
 A permanent exhibition shows the history of the Cima Norma.